lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FL: Field Length is a value to identify if the field is of fixed or variable length.

-* FP: Field Position is a list of possible correct values that a field may use
+* FP: Field Position is a value that is used to identify each instance a field apears in the header.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}